abjoglekar/GEMS-X003-Geospatial-Analysis-R-Vector/README.md

 - Week 2: Basic geocomputation with vector data in R
 - Week 3: Basic geocomputation with raster data in R

-The course will be delivered via a Jupyter Notebook hosted on the GEMS Informatics Platform.
+The course will be delivered via R Markdown files hosted on the GEMS Informatics Platform.
 You do not need to have R or RStudio installed on your machine to participate.

 ## Prerequisites:
 - Access to the internet
 - A [GEMS Platform](https://gems.agroinformatics.org/webui/#) user account
 - Introductory knowledge of R & RStudio

-## Initial Setup (NOT NEEDED IF DONE LAST WEEK)
+## Initial Setup
 1. Login to GEMS Platform at https://gems.agroinformatics.org/
     - GEMS Platform uses Globus to authenticate your account, so if your institution is already linked to Globus (for example, University of Minnesota and many other universities), you can search and select your institution from the list and use your institutional account to log into GEMS Platform.
 Alternatively, you can log in using Google or ORCID iD, or create  your own Globus account to log in.

 2. Once logged in, click `Analyze > RStudio` from the homepage (top right corner).
 If you do not have an `Analyze` option next to `Data Products` and `My Workspace` please let your TA know immediately.
 They will need to assign you permissions using their administrator account.

 3. Install packages needed for course.
-This might take awhile (upwards of 15 minutes), so we want to get started right away.
-If you have any issues please reference the R Troubleshooting document on Canvas and/or let your TA know immediately.
+If you have any issues please let your TA know immediately.
     ```shell

-    # the `stars` and `tmaptools` packages are explicitly installed to enable
-    #   installation of `tmap` on the GEMS Platform
-    #   if you want to install `tmap` on your own machine, you can do so directly
-    library(devtools)
-    install_version("stars", version="0.5-5")
-    install.packages('tmaptools')

-    packages_to_install <- c("tmap", "spData")
+    packages_to_install <- c("sf", "terra", "tmap", "geodata")

     for ( package in packages_to_install ) {
         if (!require(package, character.only=T, quietly=T, warn.conflicts=F)) {